k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/16_revert_catalog_version.md

 The revert can remove an entire data platform.
 For example, if CRM_DB was created in the Catalog V5 and the user chooses to revert the entire Catalog to V4, the CRM_DB will be removed from the Catalog tree.

 Reverting a revert version cancels the last changes.
 For example, when running a revert from V4 to V3, a Revert version V5 is created.
-Now, running revert from V5 to V4 will created a Revert version V6.
-After the revert, V6 is identical to V4.
+Now, running revert from V5 to V4 will created a Revert version V6 which is identical to V4.

 ### How Can I Initiate Revert?